Skip to main content

 Setting up regular pay days in retirement

 You can use your super to pay yourself a regular income.
 It’s simply a matter of setting up a Retirement Income account.
-These types of accounts are managed by your super fund, and they can:
+These types of accounts are managed by your super fund, and they can help:

 • Provide you with regular payments – a bit like a pay day.
 Plus, you control how much and how often you get paid[M5]

-• Help your money last longer, because your super stays invested
+• Make your money last longer, because your super stays invested

 • Save you money on tax